Judy joined the Royal Air Force in 1985, rising to the rank of

 Here she was quickly promoted into positions at corporate, regional

-and field level, usually to resolve critical strategic issues.
+and field level, often to resolve critical strategic issues.
 With

 the resultant extensive exposure to proposal and contract management

-scenarios in countries as diverse as Norway, Netherlands,
+scenarios in countries as diverse as Norway, The Netherlands,

 Kazakhstan, Angola and Gabon, she gained a well‐developed level of